This microbiome test shows how

 It would help if you only collected a stool sample in the absence of gastrointestinal symptoms.
-If you have been taking antibiotics or a short course of NSAIDs or have undergone surgery, wait at least 3 months before taking the Atlas Microbiome Test.
-If the medication taken is a part of your everyday life, you will be able to provide a sample as it will be based on your most typical microbiome.
+If you have been taking antibiotics or a short course of NSAIDs or have undergone surgery, wait at least three months before taking the Atlas Microbiome Test.
+If the taken medication is a part of your everyday life, you will provide a sample as your microbiome is the most typical.